google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 The Upenya approach

 At Upenya, niacinamide is used as part of a supportive routine designed specifically for teenage, acne-prone skin.
+The goal is not harsh stripping or quick fixes, but calm, consistent care that respects developing skin.

 Key takeaway for parents